Cauliflower Stuffed Peppers

 2 tsp cumin powder, plus more to taste

 2 tsp chili powder, plus more to taste

 1/4 tsp each sea salt and black pepper, plus more to taste

 Creamy Cilantro Dressing- see link to recipe in notes (optional)

 Preheat oven to 375 degrees F (190 C) and set out a 9x13-inch baking dish or rimmed baking sheet.
 Also brush halved peppers with a neutral oil such as safflower or sunflower.
 Set aside.

-Add remaining ingredients - black beans, salsa, cumin, chili powder, lime, salt and pepper to the cauliflower and mix to thoroughly combine.
+Add remaining ingredients - black beans, salsa, cumin, chili powder, lime, salt and pepper and mix to thoroughly combine.
 Taste and adjust seasonings.